Spring is a vital time for your lawn. It’s beginning to emerge from its winter slumber, and it’ll be looking to you for proper care.

 Take a quick look at your lawn.
 Do you see bare spots?
 How about thin areas?
 This is cause for concern.
 Crabgrass loves weak areas of lawns where it can easily fill in and take over.
 Once established, this weed is difficult—and often expensive—to eradicate, let alone manage.

 Crabgrass is an annual weed that easily outcompetes cool-season grasses.
 Crabgrass seeds begin to germinate when soil temperatures reach 55 degrees or above for roughly five consecutive days.
-This won’t happen until later in the spring.

 Why is crabgrass so difficult to manage?